zacanger/trash/devmtn/09/cloud-storage/notes.md

 Amazon needs your regional server to be passed in during requests.
 Which is both sensible and silly, since really that should be a part of your keys.

 When Amazon wants a 'Key' in your paramss, that's not a key.
-That's the actual thing you're fuckin' with. so, req.body.img.
+That's the actual thing you're ughin' with. so, req.body.img.

 Buffers in node are bytes in python are strings in PHP if they were mutable.